 What is the airline code for Buddha Air?

 The company uses two codes: U4 and BHA.
 U4 is the IATA code used for ticketing and flight planning.
 BHA is an ICAO code used in air traffic control to communicate with aircraft.
 The company’s call sign is “BUDDHA AIR”.
-These codes help identify it in aviation systems worldwide and are important for the organization of flights and their smooth operation.
+These codes help identify it in aviation systems worldwide and are important for running flights and their smooth operation.

 Who is the CEO of Buddha Air?